- Wright Studies

 |

-to view the interior of the residence.
-There are many
+the opportunity to view the interior of the residence.
+There

+sandstone.
 Mitered glass corners.
-A wood framed corner glass
+A wood framed corner

-doors that opens outward.
-There are double clerestory windows with cut-wood
+glass doors that opens outward.
+There are double clerestory

 red cypress trim on both the interior and exterior of the